It recently came to me that probably 95% of the people who buy computers

 Eventually even the most advanced home computer user only learns high level programming because that is all that is necessary to write spreadsheet or word processor macros.

-About thirty-seven years ago a small firm calling themselves Nascom Microcomputers produced a computer kit known as the Nascom-1.
+About 40 years ago a small firm calling themselves Nascom Microcomputers produced a computer kit known as the Nascom-1.
 It introduced computer hardware, machine code and assembler programming to a lot of people throughout europe.
 I would like to introduce this ancient machine and its close relatives to you.

 Firstly, If you were ever associated with Nascom, Gemini or the Nascom section of Lucas Logic and have comments to make – or you would just like a chat about Nascom or Gemini systems – please feel free to email me (see the Feedback page).
 I will try to reply to everyone.